zovoilis-lab/Flye/docs/USAGE.md

 ### Oxford Nanopore data

 We performed our benchmarks with Oxford Nanopore 2D pass reads with error rates 13-19%.
-As the reads are usually shorter and less accurate, you might need a deeper coverage to get a complete chromosome assembly (60x as in the example above).
-For lower coverage datasets (30x) you might need to adjust some parameters (as described below) to get full chromosomes.
+As the reads are usually shorter and less accurate, you might need deeper coverage to get a complete chromosome assembly (60x as in the E. Coli example above).
+For lower coverage datasets (30x) you might need to adjust some parameters (as described below) to get complete chromosomes.
 Per-nucleotide accuracy is usually lower than with PacBio technology, especially in homopolimer regions.